top of page

 How to Apply

-Click on the button below to submit your answers to the questions outlined in the conVERGE Application pdf as a written document, video recording or audio recording to converge@intrepidtheatre.com
+Click on the button below to access the conVERGE 2024 Application and submit a written document, video or audio recording to mercedes@puentetheatre.ca by October 24th, 2024 at 11:59 pm.

-If you have any access needs that we can support, or questions, please contact Olivia at converge@intrepidtheatre.com.
+If you have any access needs that we can support, or questions, please contact Mercedes at mercedes@puentetheatre.ca.

 Phone or video calls can be arranged through email.